MinaRe/teachingdemo-stats-ML/index.md

-title: "Statistical and Machine Learning"
+# Statistical and Machine Learning
-subtitle: "Master Course - Humboldt-Universität zu Berlin"

 ## Course Overview
 This course provides a bridge between classical statistical inference and modern machine learning.